ethandede/modeaiarts/README.md

 ---

-**🎨 Ready to showcase beautiful AI-generated portraits with automatic deployment!**
+**🎨 Ready to showcase beautiful AI-generated portraits with automatic deployment!**🎨 Ready for deployment with FTP secrets!